lyluongthien/thediligentengineer.com-backup/clqtd44vx000808jxc56y5apo.md

-In the quest for efficient code, Go's compiler employs a powerful technique called function inlining.
+The process of grouping smaller functions into their respective callers in Go Compiler is known as inlining.
+This optimization was often done by hand in the early days of computing.
+Inlining is now one of the essential optimizations that are executed automatically throughout the compilation process.

-## Unveiling the Mechanism
+## The Mechanism

-- Function Identification: The compiler scans your code, identifying functions suitable for inlining.
+Function Identification: The compiler scans your code, identifying functions suitable for inlining.
 It prioritizes smaller, frequently called functions with simple bodies.

-- Eliminating Overhead: Instead of generating a separate function call, the compiler replaces the call with the function's code, removing the overhead of:
+Eliminating Overhead: Instead of generating a separate function call, the compiler replaces the call with the function's code, removing the overhead of:
   - Jumping to a different memory location
   - Passing arguments
   - Returning results

-- Code Integration: The inlined function's code is seamlessly integrated into the caller's code, creating a single, streamlined block.
+Code Integration: The inlined function's code is seamlessly integrated into the caller's code, creating a single, streamlined block.

 ## Advantages of Inlining